 Before they offered the discount, they pulled in another piece of information that made this message feel more personal.
 They mentioned that I’ve made close to 400 trips with them.

-Between this, the personalized greeting, and the 6 year anniversary email that’s only specific to my personal milestone, it feels as if the offer is that exclusive.
+Between this, the personalized greeting, and the 6 year anniversary email that’s specific to my personal milestone, it feels like the offer is hyper-exclusive to me.

 FOMO, or “the fear of missing out” is real.